Careers

 What do lecturers actually do?

-The challenge is to keep students’ attention, be enthusiastic and informative, but get the fundamental elements of the topic over to the students to encourage them to do further reading and research.
-Some institutions are supplementing or replacing lectures in person with E-learning and pod casts, but in law, lectures are often viewed as an indispensable way of getting key information across to a large number of students.
+The challenge is to keep students’ attention by being enthusiastic and informative, but also getting the fundamental elements of the topic across to encourage students to do further reading and research.
+Some institutions are supplementing or replacing lectures with e-learning and podcasts, but in law, lectures are often viewed as an indispensable way of getting key information across to a large number of students.

-When I was first asked to lecture, I went on a University staff development course (Teaching in Large Groups) and picked up a whole host of skills and advice.
-I love lecturing, but that might be because I am a bit of a show off.
+When I was first asked to lecture, I went on a university staff development course and picked up a whole host of skills and advice.
+I love lecturing, but that might be because I am a bit of a show off…

-However, the major part of my weekly term-time teaching commitment consists of delivering tutorials.
-There is a great deal of preparation to be undertaken before tutorials and it is fair to say, the first time you tutor a subject is the hardest.
+Really, the major part of my weekly term-time teaching commitment consists of delivering tutorials.
+There is a great deal of preparation to be undertaken before tutorials and it is fair to say the first time you tutor a subject is the hardest.
 Students are usually asked to do preparation before tutorials, but not all do.

-The tutor’s role is to know where the students need to be in terms of knowledge, understanding and skills by the end of the session, and guide them there.
-Tutorials (also known as seminars, but seminars are usually have larger student numbers) are a great learning forum; they should be interactive and there should be free and open discussion.
+The tutor’s role is to know where the students need to be in terms of knowledge, understanding and skills by the end of the session and guide them there.
+Tutorials (also known as seminars, but seminars typically have larger student numbers) are a great learning forum; they should be interactive and there should be a free and open discussion.

 Disagreements are to be encouraged, as long as opposing views are respected.
-Tutors should use tutorials to shape students’ and opinions as well as develop or improve legal skills and knowledge.
-Tutorial’s are often the favourite part of a law teacher’s role.
+Tutors should use tutorials to shape students’ opinions as well as develop or improve legal skills and knowledge.
+Tutorials are often the favourite part of a law teacher’s role.

 Marking

-On the other hand, only a few tutors really enjoy the marking aspect of the job, which is viewed by the majority as hard work, stressful and lonely, but marking is a vital part of the educational process.
+On the other hand, only a few tutors really enjoy the marking aspect of the job, which is viewed by the majority as hard work, stressful and lonely.
+Nonetheless, marking is a vital part of the educational process.
 Most assessments have a clear rubric, assessment criteria and some sort of marking scheme or marking guidance.

 How much marking you have to do usually depends on how many groups you teach and how often the students are assessed.
-It is always worth giving useful, detailed and positive feedback to students on how to improve, even if you find it time-consuming and you know students usually look at the mark and ignore the feedback.
-But when students seek you out for feedback, you can ask them if they have read your comments first.
+It is always worth giving useful, detailed and positive feedback to students on how to improve, even if you find it time-consuming.
+Then when students seek you out for feedback, you can ask them if they have read your comments first.
 If they haven’t, ask them to come back another time.

-Many law schools have staff and/or student handbooks which are distributed in hardcopy, or more commonly, are available electronically.
-As hard as your first year of teaching is (and it is), it is always worth reading the rules and regulations so lines are not crossed and working life is as stress free as possible.
+Many law schools have staff and/or student handbooks which are distributed in hardcopy or are available electronically.
+As hard as your first year of teaching is (and it is), it is always worth reading the rules and regulations so lines are not crossed and working life is as stress-free as possible.

 Administration

-Staff may also be asked to, or may have to, participate in admissions, attend Open Days and other recruitment fairs, as well as give pastoral/career advice to their individual tutees.
+Staff may also be asked to or may have to, participate in admissions, attend open days and other recruitment fairs, as well as give pastoral or career advice to their individual tutees.
 Then there’s the significant task of staying up-to-date in your chosen specialisms, as well as attending staff development sessions or conferences.

 Research

-Time for ‘research’ (as opposed to scholarly updating within specialisms) is usually taken from the overall contractual teaching load by way of remission.
-More experienced researchers tend to get a larger remission than a ‘novice’ researcher who could have 12 or 14 hours’ tutoring as well (and if you add preparation and marking time to that, it is a reasonably heavy work load) so novice researchers who wish to develop an active research profile usually have to find time at evenings or weekends.
+Time for research (as opposed to scholarly updating within specialisms) is usually taken from the overall contractual teaching load by way of remission.
+More experienced researchers tend to get a larger remission than a “novice” researcher who could have 12 or 14 hours’ tutoring as well (and if you add preparation and marking time to that, it is a reasonably heavy work load).
+That means novice researchers who wish to develop an active research profile usually have to find time at evenings or weekends.

 There is huge variety in a teaching job.
 I would suggest time management is a vital characteristic of a good teacher given there are immediate and urgent, middle-term and long-term priorities, and you can never plan for the unexpected.
 Every day is different, but most days are great.
 Teaching is a calling, it is a vocation, and you have to love it.
 If you do, it is a very rewarding job.